RJ-0605/RJ-0605/README.md

-Scientist , Engineer, Data-Scientist and Software Developer
+Scientist , Devops Engineer, Data-Scientist and Software Developer

 Never be complacent